DeadmanXXXII/Packages/README.md

 ### Usage

-There are two ways to use this with a GUI which has nmore features ot the CLI for quick on the go access:
+There are two ways to use this with a GUI which has more features in the CLI for quick on the go access:

 ### GUI Script